Samuel Woodfill: Military career

 The United States was occupying the Philippines when Woodfill was dispatched as a private.
 Woodfill was involved in a number of conflicts with the Filipino guerilla forces.
 He remained in the Philippines until 1904 before being transferred to Alaska that same year to serve at Fort Egbert until its closure in 1911.
 Not wanting to leave Alaska, Woodfill remained and served at Fort Gibbon.
-In 1912 he was moved again and stationed in Fort Thomas in Kentucky.
+In 1912, he was stationed in Fort Thomas, Kentucky.

 In 1914 Woodfill was dispatched as part of a force to guard the Mexican American border during the Mexican Civil War.
 Their presence was sufficient to halt the cross border violence and he saw no action there.
-In 1917 his company returned to Fort Thomas.
+In 1917, his company returned to Fort Thomas.

 After the United States declared war on Germany and entered World War I in April 1917, the Army greatly expanded.
 Due to the demand for experienced officers, Woodfill was granted a temporary commission as a second lieutenant on July 11, 1917.

 About this time, Woodfill began courting Lorena "Blossom" Wiltshire and the couple married on December 26, 1917.
 The couple bought a home in the town of Fort Thomas.